 U.S. Consulates in Australia and globally are currently experiencing higher delays and backlogs than they have in recent years.
 A few years ago, it could have been possible to obtain an E-3 appointment in a week or two – currently, even in Australia, the backlogs can be several months.

-Unfortunately, visas cannot be renewed without individuals attending an in-person interview at a U.S. Consulate outside of the United States or through the mail-in process in Australia.
-Therefore, whilst an extension of your E-3 stay with USCIS authorises you to remain and continue working in the U.S, you will be required to have a valid E-3 Visa label for re-entry back into the U.S. following any travel outside of the U.S.
+Unfortunately, E-3 visas cannot be renewed without the visa holder attending an in-person interview at a U.S. Consulate outside of the United States or through the mail-in process in Australia.

 For general information about extending your E-3 status with USCIS, see their PDF: How do I extend my nonimmigrant stay in the United States?